 Lately, Monday nights have become slow cooker night at our house.
 Shawn and I go to a late class at the gym and by the time we get home:

 2) the last thing I feel like doing is spending a ton of time in the kitchen.

 Before we had the idea of pulling the slow cooker out we would stop and grabbed something to eat on the way home, which kind of defeated the point of going to the gym in the first place.
-Now, we look forward to a healthy, home cooked meal waiting for us when we get home.
+Now, we look forward to a nutritious, home cooked meal, like this classic pot roast with vegetables, waiting for us when we get home.

-Chili and soup are on frequent rotation, but when we’re in more of a “meat and potatoes” kind of mood, this slow cooker red wine beef does the job.
+Chili and soup are on frequent rotation, but when we’re in more of a “meat and potatoes” kind of mood, this slow cooker red wine beef roast does the job.

 It also makes an amazing Sunday dinner and is great for entertaining – your guests will never know how easy it actually was!

 Sear it in a hot pan until a golden brown crust forms.
 Don’t worry about actually cooking the roast at this point, you just want some of that delicious browning to help develop the flavor.

 It’s a nice change from something more expected, like mashed potatoes, and is super easy to make.
 I also love how the sharp flavor of the horseradish contrasts with the rich beef.